Pet Acupuncture Treatments

 How often does my pet need acupuncture?

 The length of time between sessions and total length of treatment depends on the condition being treated.
-Usually treatments are once per week, for four to six weeks until the desired affect is achieved, then treatments are every two to four weeks.
+Usually, treatments are once per week, for four to six weeks until the desired effect is achieved, then treatments are every two to four weeks.

 What types of conditions are treated with acupuncture?